Dat1Cphbusiness/content/BankSystem/README.md

 # BankSystem - TurnbasedGame

-The BankSystem java project is project used to demonstrate, discuss and let students try-out multiple level 2 java programming techniques.
+The BankSystem java project is used to demonstrate, discuss and let students try-out multiple level 2 java programming techniques.
 The project is developed over a 2 week period using both live-coding and pair programming, for which two sprint sheets (broken down assignments that the students code using pair programming ) has been developed.

 Domainwise the project evolves from a bank administration system to a turnbased game template.